alexch/codelikethis/public/lessons/react/what_is_react.md

 # React.createElement function API

-Accepts an element type, props of the element, and child elements.
+Under the hood React is compiling the JSX into HTML using the `createElement` method which accepts an element type, props of the element, and child elements, and creates corresponding HTML elements.

 ```javascript
 // CreateElement function on ReactDOM